sta210-sp20/website/content/syllabus.md

 ### Course Materials

 All lecture notes, assignment instructions, up-to-date schedule, and other course materials may be found on the course website, http://bit.ly/sta210-sp20.
-I will periodically send announcements via email, so please check your email reguarly.
+I will periodically send announcements via email, so please check your email regularly.
 You may also find a copy of announcements on Sakai.

 <br>
 <br>